 Russia’s Alexey Navalny killed by dart frog poison, European nations allege

-Five European countries say findings ‘conclusively’ confirm the deadly toxin in the Russian opposition leader’s body.
+Five European countries say findings ‘conclusively’ confirm the deadly toxin in the Russian opposition leader’s body as Moscow calls it Western propaganda.

 Five European countries – the United Kingdom, France, Germany, Sweden and the Netherlands – have accused Russia of poisoning and killing opposition leader Alexey Navalny in 2024 based on lab results from a sample taken from his body.